antonkw/minimal-mistakes/_posts/2022-08-12-selection-functions.md

 ```

 ## Enabling predicates
-It is better to explore a non-obvious usage case to understand `pair` implementation.
+The selection function does full iteration over all underlying elements.
-Obviously, the selection function does full iteration over all underlying elements.
 It applies `X => R` transformation to choose the best available option.

 That means we can tune our evaluation function to search for an exact match.
 It would cover the demand of the "brute-forcing" selection function.
 We turn the evaluation function into the strict predicate.
 ```scala
 val bmwPredicateSelection = bmwSelection[Boolean]